Since launching in 2009, Astrill VPN has been known for providing complete security along with a diverse array of support across almost all devices.

 Astrill provides an extensive FAQ, Manual, and video tutorials to provide as much self-help possible.

-The manual is a wiki page with a complete listing of links while the FAQ lists all of the common questions customers might have.
+The wiki page contains a complete listing of links while the FAQ lists all of the common questions customers might have.

 In the time spent learning how to use Astrill, we didn’t really need to open these as many of the options and functionalities are intuitive enough for the average user.

 IP and DNS Leak Test: Passed all our tests